Liam-Zhou/chuwa1206/ShortQuestions/hw10-spring_data.md

     ```java
     @Bean
     @RequestScope
-    public HelloMessageGenerator requestScopedBean() {
+    public MessageGenerator simpleRequestScopeMessageGenerator() {
-        return new HelloMessageGenerator();
+        return new MessageGenerator();
     }
     ```

-- session: A single instance of the bean is created for each HTTP session.
+- session: A new instance of the bean is created for each HTTP session.
     ```java
     @Bean
     @Scope(value = WebApplicationContext.SCOPE_SESSION, proxyMode = ScopedProxyMode.TARGET_CLASS)
-    public HelloMessageGenerator sessionScopedBean() {
+    public SessionData sessionScopeData() {
-        return new HelloMessageGenerator();
+        return new SessionData();
     }
     ```